British Commonwealth Air Training Plan: Canada

 The British Commonwealth Air Training Plan was designated a National Historic Event on 18 November 1983.

-South Africa

-The South African Air Force Memorial at Swartkop, Tshwane, includes a memorial to the Royal Air Force members who died in South Africa during the Joint Air Training Scheme.

-The Port Elizabeth branch of the South African Air Force Museum is still housed in the original 42-Air School Air Gunnery Training Centre used during the Joint Air Training Scheme.

 Australia

 The "Scheme" cost Australia about £100,000,000 for its commitments.
 In addition to the Empire Air Training Scheme, wartime demands had led to training for home requirements.
 The RAAF built air training and ground training schools, airfields and specialised schools that served the country well in wartime as well as postwar.
 All the service flying training schools were disbanded, except Uranquinty.
 The Uranquinty Base continued to provide refresher courses for qualified pilots and even briefly became a migrant centre in the late 1940s until it reopened as No 1 Basic Flying Training School between 1951 and 1959 when it finally closed.
 The Wireless Air Gunners' School at Ballarat remained as the RAAF Radio School until 1961.

 A memorial was dedicated to 5 Service Flying Training School RAAF, within the Empire Air Training Scheme at Uranquinty, 19 September 1999.

 EATS pilot training schools at Evans Head, New South Wales, Cunderdin, Western Australia, Point Cook, Victoria, Essendon, Victoria and Laverton, Victoria are on state or national heritage lists.
 Wireless operator/air gunners' schools at Maryborough, Queensland, and Ballarat, Victoria, are currently recommended for state heritage listing.